wfercanas/wfercanas.com/src/content/javascript/240210-how-to-group-items-from-an-iterable-in-javascript.md

 ## Object.groupBy

 Alright.
 Now we have our tailor made groupBy, which seems to work just fine when we can assure that we're passing an iterable and kind of ok when passing callbacks.
-This because we saw in the previous exercise that if we pass a callback that cannot group an item, we end up with a result that is not what we expected.
+This because we saw in the previous exercise that if we pass a callback that cannot group an item, we end up with a result that is not what we expected (a group with "undefined" as its name).

 Let's see how we can implement the same two exercises using now the static method _Object.groupBy()_.

 **Note**: this feature is new, and is expected to be published by TC39 in 2024.
-So check if your environment supports it. **This exercises were executed in Node v21.6.1 where the method is supported.**
+So check if your environment supports it. **This exercises were executed in Node v21.6.1**

 ### Numbers